-This Biblical passage, which makes up the second paragraph of the Shema prayer, mentions an obligation to teach the words of the Shema to “your sons.”
-The overwhelming majority of Biblical references to ben or banim refer to a son or sons, although there are a small number of instances in which the plural refers to children, including the last verse cited above, verse 21, where it appears most likely to be referring to all descendants, male and female.
-It would appear that, the verse above is presumably talkingrefers to about the obligation of a father to teach his sons, to the exclusion of his daughters, the words of Shema.
-The midrash halakhah cited below interpreted the clause to refer to a father’s responsibility to teach his son Torah from a young age, and by association, it infers that the verse excludes daughters.
+This Biblical passage, which makes up the second paragraph of the Shema prayer, mentions an obligation to teach “these words to your banim” .
+The overwhelming majority of Biblical references to ben or banim refer to a son or sons, although there are a small number of instances in which the plural refers to children, including the last verse cited above, verse 21, “to the end that you and your children endure”, where it appears to be referring to all descendants, male and female.
+Returning to our verse and the obligation to teach “your banim”, the midrash halakhah cited below interprets the clause to indicate a father’s responsibility to teach his son Torah from a young age.
+By association, it infers unequivocally, that the verse excludes daughters.